MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD03_DEMO.md

     using ConfigureServiceExample.Services;
  ```

-13. Place the mouse cursor within the **Logger** class block, press enter, and then type the following code.
+13. Place the mouse cursor within the **Logger** class block, press Enter, and then type the following code.
 ```cs
     string _filename;
 ```